Bounds for sets with few distances distinct modulo a prime ideal: Introduction

 \section{Introduction}

-This paper is devoted to give an upper bound on the cardinalities of certain finite sets $X$ in a metric space $M$, that have some special properties of the values of distances appearing in $X$.
-A finite set $X$ in $M$ is called an {\it $s$-distance set} if the number of the distances of two distinct points in $X$ is equal to $s$.
-One of major problems for $s$-distance sets is to determine the largest possible $s$-distance sets for given $s$, that is motivated from the extreaml set theory.
+This paper is devoted to giving an upper bound on the cardinalities of certain finite sets $X$ in a metric space $M$, that have some special properties of the values of distances appearing in $X$.
+A finite set $X$ in $M$ is called an {\it $s$-distance set} if the number of distances of two distinct points in $X$ is equal to $s$.
+One of the major problems for $s$-distance sets is to determine the largest possible $s$-distance sets for given $s$, that is motivated from the extremal set theory.
 For this purpose, we need to give (or improve) upper bounds on the size and construct large sets.
-For small $s$, we have remarkable successful cases that can determine the largest sets, for examples, $2$-distance sets on a Euclidean sphere \cite{GY18}, sets of equiangular lines in Euclidean spaces \cite{JTYZZ21}, and several $s$-distance sets in different projective spaces or in polynomial association schemes \cite{D73,DGS77,DL98,L92}.
+For small $s$, there are remarkable successful cases that can determine the largest sets, for example, $2$-distance sets on a Euclidean sphere \cite{GY18}, sets of equiangular lines in Euclidean spaces \cite{JTYZZ21}, and several $s$-distance sets in the real, complex, or quaternionic projective spaces \cite{L92} or in polynomial association schemes \cite{D73,DGS77,DL98}.